thinkshout/media/README.md

 4. Install ts_media `drush en ts_media`

 ### If you've already done the above steps and deployed them, start here:
-From here down, you can only proceed if your database already believes the media module is uninstalled.
-You will need to deploy the code above to your database before you can proceed.
+If you've made it through steps 1-4 and have come this far, you're likely upgrading to Drupal 8.5 and wanting to move from using the media_entity module to using the Core media module.
+From this point down, you can only proceed if your database already believes the "media" module from Thinkshout is uninstalled and replaced with the "ts_media" module.
+You will need to deploy the code above to your live database before you can proceed.
 This means two deploys, which can be done sequentially or over time.
+The next steps are:

 5. Upgrade to ts_media_2